Street Photography Workshop

 • Time: 9:00am – 4:00pm

-• Location: South Bank, Brisbane
+• Location: The Boardroom, Mantra South Bank, 161 Grey Street, South Brisbane

-• Group size: Limited to 5–7 participants
+• Group size: Limited to 7 participants

 • What to bring: Camera, laptop to edit your files, comfortable walking shoes, sunscreen/umbrella